-In case you haven’t heard of them before, it has become quite popular for couples to ask their guests not to use their phones/devices during the ceremony.
-This is not done maliciously to prevent guests from taking photos/videos.
-On the contrary, “unplugged ceremony” can be a really polite way to ask all the guests to ???? ?? ??? ?????? a be fully present.
+In case you haven’t heard of them before, it has become quite popular for couples to ask their guests not to use their phones or other electronic devices during their wedding ceremony, hence the title unplugged wedding ceremonies.
+This is not done maliciously to prevent guests from taking photos or videos.
+On the contrary, an unplugged wedding ceremony can be a really polite way to ask all the guests to be fully present and in the moment.

-What guests doesn’t see (from a photographer’s point of view) is that people using their phones can easily take away their natural expressions.
-What could have been a great memory of a loved one’s smile/tear, can easily be blocked or hidden by their (or someone else’s) phone.
-Plus, you don’t want to be that person with your hand fully extended in the middle of the aisle while the couple exists ?
+What guests doesn’t see (from a photographer’s point of view) is that phones can easily take away wedding guests’ natural expressions.
+Not only that, but what could have been a great memory of a loved one’s smile or tear, can easily be blocked or hidden by their own (or someone else’s) phone.
+And the biggest reason: you don’t want to be that person with your hand fully extended in the middle of the aisle while the couple exists do you?